 Acknowledgements: We are grateful to the household participants in this research and the WorldFish staff and partners who collected this data and advised this project.
 We thank especially Miratori Kim, Vanvuth Try, Sean Vichet, Sara Freed, Kendra Byrd, and Yumiko Kura.
 This work was funded by a grant from the Conservation, Food, and Health Foundation and National Geographic Explorers’ Fund (to KJF) and a Cornell Presidential Postdoctoral Fellowship (to SH).

 More than 25% of globally assessed plant and animal species are threatened with extinction (1).
-The rapid degradation of our global forests, plains, reefs, and lakes is primarily driven by food production, from over-exploitation of fisheries to habitat loss for agricultural activities (1, 2).
+The rapid degradation of Earth’s forests, plains, reefs, and lakes is primarily driven by food production, from over-exploitation of fisheries to habitat loss for agricultural activities (1, 2).
 The deterioration of biodiversity and the ecosystem services it provides make understanding the role biodiversity plays in global food systems increasingly urgent.
 Yet studies that examine the relationship between biodiversity and food often assume that people’s use of biodiversity reflects broader ecosystem-level biodiversity patterns.
 Integrating ecological and food system data to account for the multiple pathways by which biodiversity filters from ecosystems to people’s uses is requisite to fully understanding how biodiversity loss might affect food systems.

 The benefits of biodiversity are of particular concern for poor households who are directly reliant on natural resources for their food and income.
-These households are often on the frontlines of both poverty and natural resource conservation (3, 4).
+These poorer households are also often on the frontlines of natural resource conservation (3, 4).
 For millions more households, wild foods play a key but poorly quantified role in their broader food environment (5).
 When natural resource reliance is high or intermittent, whether access to biodiverse natural resources translates to increased household use of that biodiversity to meet food and income needs is unclear.
 Evidence from agricultural settings suggest that production diversity may have only small effects on consumption diversity (6).
 Instead, access to markets plays a key role in mediating the relationship between production and consumption diversity (7).
 However, these dynamics are largely opaque within the wild systems that provide a critical food source, suffer global biodiversity loss, and support much higher numbers of species compared to agricultural settings.

 Fish harvested from Earth’s rivers, lakes and oceans are among the most important source of wild food, feeding billions of people worldwide (8).
 Yet aquatic biodiversity – and particularly biodiversity within freshwater, inland systems – is rapidly changing (1, 9), which could affect the nutritional status of people that rely heavily on capture fisheries (10, 11).
 Indeed, fish species vary substantially in their nutritional quality (12, 13), and decreases in dietary species richness can affect micronutrient and fatty acid availability (14, 15).
 Studies examining the relationship between biodiversity change and nutrient availability are often forced by data limitations to assume that changes in ecosystem biodiversty also reflect changes in access and consumption by people.
 However, appreciating the role of food system biodiversity requires accounting for how biodiversity available in ecosystems is filtered by households’ choices about what species are caught, consumed, and sold.
 Such filtering may be particularly complex within food systems that are shifting, for example, through expanding aquaculture production (15, 16) or in response to rising temperatures (17).